Timeline of the 2022 Russian invasion of Ukraine: 25 February

 The mayor of Horlivka in the Russian-backed Donetsk People's Republic said that the Ukrainian military had hit a local school building, killing two teachers.

-As Russian troops approached Kyiv, Zelenskyy asked residents to prepare Molotov cocktails to "neutralise" the enemy.
+As Russian troops approached Kyiv, Zelenskyy posted a video of him still being in Kyiv and in another asking residents to prepare any means, like Molotov cocktails, to "neutralise" the enemy.
 Putin meanwhile called on the Ukrainian military to overthrow the government.
 Ukraine distributed 18,000 guns to Kyiv residents who expressed a willingness to fight and deployed the Territorial Defence Forces, the reserves of the Ukrainian military, to defend Kyiv.
 The Defence Ministry also announced that all Ukrainian civilians were eligible to volunteer for military service regardless of their age.

 By the evening, the Pentagon stated that Russia had not established air supremacy over Ukrainian airspace, as US analysts had predicted.
 Ukrainian air defence capabilities had been degraded by Russian attacks, but remained operational.
 Military aircraft from both nations continued to fly over Ukraine.
 The Pentagon also said that Russian troops were not advancing as quickly as either US intelligence or Moscow had believed they would, that Russia had not taken any population centres, and that Ukrainian command and control was still intact.
 The Pentagon warned that Russia had sent into Ukraine only 30 per cent of the 150,000–190,000 troops it had massed at the border.

 Reports circulated of a Ukrainian missile attack against the Millerovo air base in Russia, to prevent the base from being used to provide air support to Russian troops in Ukraine.

 Zelenskyy said that the Ukrainian government was not "afraid to talk about neutral status".
 On the same day, President Putin indicated to Xi Jinping, the Chinese paramount leader and general secretary of the Chinese Communist Party, that "Russia is willing to conduct high-level negotiations with Ukraine".

+The Federated States of Micronesia severed diplomatic relations with Russia due to the invasion, becoming the second country, after Ukraine, to do so.